 For head of household filers, the phaseout begins with AGI over $112,500 and married filing jointly phaseout begins with AGI over $150,000.

 If your eligibility or situation changed (such as a first-time filer), you might find that you’ll receive additional stimulus money.
 Check out the section below on how to claim the recovery rebate credit.

-Here are a few examples of who might have missed out on stimulus money:
+Here are few examples of eligible people who might have missed out on stimulus money (including the scenarios above):